bcho432/LocalGuide/README.md

-# 🍽️ Local Events & Restaurant Recommender
+# Local Events & Restaurant Recommender :D

 A modern web application that recommends restaurants and local events based on your location, preferences, and current time.
 Built with React, Node.js, and integrated with multiple APIs.